 The two chambers of the US Congress are currently debating a number of proposed changes to corporate taxes, which could have a major impact on the credit market if they encourage companies to issue less debt.

-Among a raft of measures being advanced by Republican lawmakers, three are key from a bond investor’s standpoint: a reduction in the corporate tax rate to 20% from 35%; a limit on the amount of interest expense companies can deduct from their pre-tax profits; and a temporary deduction in the tax rate paid on repatriated earnings.
+Among a raft of measures being advanced by Republican lawmakers, three are key from a bond investor’s standpoint: a reduction in the rate of corporation tax to 20 per cent from 35 per cent; a limit on the amount of interest expense companies can deduct from their pre-tax profits; and a temporary deduction in the tax rate paid on repatriated earnings.
 Each of these measures, if enacted, could lead to a sizeable reduction in new issuance, and a further tightening in credit spreads.

 It remains uncertain whether legislators will succeed in pushing any of their reforms through.
 Since Republicans are seeking to get tax reform through the Senate without any Democratic support, they cannot afford to lose the backing of more than two of their 52 senators.
 Already it is clear it will not be straightforward to simultaneously placate the moderate and conservative wings of the party.